EconomyLens.com

 Related

 Fousseni and Alahassane Diakite, 33, opened a processing factory in August in their hometown of Divo, situated in a cocoa-dependent region some 200 kilometres (124 miles) from the economic capital Abidjan, with hopes of closing the gap.
 Stored in jute sacks, the beans are roasted to unleash their aroma, shelled, and then ground.
 The factory has a processing capacity of 36,000 tons annually, with a target of 80,000 tons.
-Comparatively, US giant Cargill, Switzerland’s Barry Callebaut, and Singapore’s Olam each process between 100,000 and 200,000 tons of cocoa annually in the West African nation.
+Comparatively, US giant Cargill, Switzerland’s Barry Callebaut, and Singapore’s Olam each process between 100,000 and 200,000 tons of cocoa annually in the west African nation.

 The twins’ added value lies in “the quality of our products, our services,” and their story, they told AFP.
-Sons of a producer, “we are the pure products of Ivorian cocoa,” said Fousseni, asserting that they are now realizing their “dream”.
+Sons of a producer, “we are the pure products of Ivorian cocoa,” said Fousseni, asserting that they are now realising their “dream”.
 “We were sure that what we were going to do was not just for us, but also to inspire other generations,” he said.
 A few years after earning their high school diplomas, they created a union of cooperatives bringing together over 4,000 producers.
 They then founded their first company to create products for the pharmaceutical and cosmetic industries, such as cocoa butter, from the inedible parts of a cocoa pod.
 Later, a second company was launched to process cocoa for food products.

 Alahassane earned a business degree in Abidjan and has now pursued training at the HEC Paris business school.
 Fousseni, meanwhile, has taken up practical training in agroforestry and agronomy.
 “We complement each other,” Alahassane said.
 While their cosmetic materials are exported “where there is demand”, he said, their chocolate for consumption is sold in Ivory Coast at competitive prices.
 In stores, most chocolate bars, often European brands, cost between 2,500 and 4,000 CFA francs ($4 to $7), while the brothers’ bar costs 1,200 francs ($2).
 Their small jar of spread is sold at the unbeatable price of 100 francs.